inspec/train-winrm/README.md

 ### Testing changes against a Windows Machine

 Install Vagrant and VirtualBox.
-Check the Vagrantfile to verify it references a Windows 2016 evaluation VagrantBox to which you have access.
+Check the Vagrantfile to verify that it references a Windows 2016 evaluation VagrantBox to which you have access.

-Then run `bundle exec rake test:integration` .
-There are sub-tasks you can use to run only the integration tests; see `rake -aT`.
+Then, run `bundle exec rake test:integration`.
+There are sub-tasks you can use to run only the integration tests; to see a list of all tasks, run `rake -aT`.